gururajbhupal/ECE3400-Team15/Lab3/index.md

 * x and y are the current position of the robot
 * heading is the direction the robot is facing

+Small Side Note: There was a slight issue with how we initally mapped.
+The GUI is rows by columns which is y,x but we map based on x,y!
+This had to be changed in our initial implementation.
+Don't make the same mistake as us.

 The implementation of the functions was as follows:

 ```